gleuch/aiml-high/README.md

 With `new aimlHigh(botAttributes)` one can create a new interpreter object. `botAttributes` is an JSON-Object that can contain attributes of the bot one wants to use in AIML files, e.g. `{name: "Bot", age:"42"}`.

 This object has a function called `loadFiles(fileArray)` which receives an array of AIML files.
 This function loads the AIML file into memory.
-There is also a  `loadString(stringContent)` that can also be passed if AIML file has been saved into a string.
+There is also a  `loadFromString(stringContent)` that can also be passed if AIML file has been saved into a string.

 Furthermore, the object has a function called `findAnswer(clientInput, cb)` which receives a message and a callback.
 The callback is called when an answer was found.
 The callback of `findAnswer` should look like this: `callback(result, wildCardArray, input)`. `Result` is the answer from the AIML file and `wildCardArray` stores the values of all wildcardInputs passed previously from the client.
 The original input which triggered the answer is given back via `input`.